 The small focus is achieved using an achromatic capillary, which simultaneously provides a high photon flux and preservers the photon energy tunability of the beamline.
-Our ultra-high vacuum (UHV) end-station will contain a deflection-based hemispherical electron analyzer and an internal microscope stage that incorporates piezo-based motion control with 11-degrees of freedom in order to position the capillary and sample while allowing for cryogenic cooling of samples and electrically contacting devices.
+Our ultra-high vacuum (UHV) end-station contains a deflection-based hemispherical electron analyzer and an internal microscope stage that incorporates piezo-based motion control with 11-degrees of freedom in order to position the capillary and sample while allowing for cryogenic cooling of samples and electrically contacting devices.

 The major new science opportunities enabled by this facility include in-operando spectroscopy of functional devices and probing fundamental interactions in atomically thin custom-made quantum materials.
 The system will generally enable photoemission from samples with very small feature sizes, on the nano- and microscopic length scales.

-The videos and images below present milestones and timelapse photography for the SGM4 beamline and end-station construction process.
+The videos and images below present milestones and timelapse photography for the beamline and end-station construction process.

 First measurements with our SPECS Phoibos 150 SAL, demonstrating the deflection capability of several lens modes.
 Here, scans are shown of bilayer graphene on silicon carbide around the corner of the Brillouin zone: